Danescourt railway station: History

 The station is currently operated by Transport for Wales using Class 150 Sprinters and, recently, Class 756 FLIRTs following the electrification of the Cardiff City Line and other lines in the South Wales Metro completed in April 2024.
+Both of these classes are expected to be cascaded by the Class 398 tram-trains which are expected to enter service in late 2025.